 Checklist: Things You Need to Accomplish

 Before moving to the final steps, make sure you’ve ticked off the following:

-Chapter 5: Maintain Business Continuity and Operations
+5. Maintain Business Continuity and Operations

 One of the challenges of most SEO startup agencies is not having the cadence to run their operations.
 The lack of predictable processes, in turn, affects their bottom line.